ChrisHuie/2019PythonIntro/README.md

 # Learn to Code: Introduction to Python

 Brought to you by Galvanize.
-Learn more about the way we teach at [galvanize.com](http://galvanize.com).
+Learn more about the way we teach at [galvanize.com](http://galvanize.com) or chat with [Lara Sadri](mailto:lara.sadri@galvanize.com) our Phoenix Admissions Advisor if you have questions.

 ### FAQ: